-- Graded samples of student work for all assessments used to determine final grades (include any grading rubrics used).
-Include the work of three students representing a range of performance from below average to above average.
+- Graded samples of student work for all assessments used to determine final grades (include all rubrics).
+Provide the work of three students representing a range of performance from below average to above average.
 In accordance with FERPA guidelines (Family Educational Rights and Privacy Act) regulations, all names and other identifying information must be redacted.

-- Instructors’ qualifications: resume, biographical narrative, or CV.
+- Instructors’ educational and professional qualifications: resume, biographical narrative, or CV.